 Figures for the 2013 and 2016 local council, WDHB and regional council elections were sourced from the Department of Internal Affairs(external link) website in October 2017 and verified by a DIA staff member.
 Figures for 2007 and 2010 were previously compiled and provided to WPI by the DIA.
 Voter turnout statistics for 1989 to 2010 territorial authority (TA) elections were previously compiled by Monitoring and Reporting Community Outcomes (MARCO).

 According to DIA (2010) page 38: “A range of factors impact on voter turnout at local authority elections in New Zealand.
 The level of turnout at a particular election can be seen to reflect a combination of underlying factors and particular local issues relating to that election.
 Underlying factors are the ongoing institutional arrangements relating to local elections, the characteristics of the particular electorate in terms of such things as size and its urban/rural character, and also the vicissitudes of elector behaviour.”

 Because size of constituency is a key determinant of voter turnout, TA rates (or averages) cannot be meaningfully compared with regional council turnout rates.
-For this reason, the Waikato Progress Indicator (WPI) primary indicator and comparator have been selected as being the Waikato Regional Council election voter turnout level relative to national average voter turnout for all regional council elections.
-All other indicators (e.g. national TA voter turnout) are treated as secondary indicators.
+For this reason, and for consistency with the Wellington Region Genuine Progress Index, the Waikato Progress Indicator (WPI) primary indicator has been selected as being the average voter turnout in local council, DHB and regional council elections.

 Update details: Indicator is the average voter turnout in local council, WDHB and regional council which occur triennially.
 Local authority elections are held on the second Saturday in October every three years.
 The most recent election was 8 October 2016.
 Official Voter turnout statistics are available from the Department of Internal Affairs(external link).
 Verified and published voter turnout results from the local body 2019 election will likely be available in March 2020.